To view the 2021-2022 Governors’ Pecuniary Interests Declarations please click HERE

 Governors need to work together as a team, under the leadership of the Chair of the governing body.
 Plymstock Governing Body requires its governors to sign a code of practice.

 Governors at Plymstock School often meet outside of the formal schedule.
-Governors will form sub-committees for specific reasons such as the Headteacher’s Performance Management, or pay reviews.
-Governors are asked frequently to sit on panels, for example to decide on issues of employment or pupil discipline, and a governor is usually on any interview panel for prospective employees.
+Governors will form sub-committees for specific reasons such as disciplinary procedures or working parties for a given area such as a new building project.
+Governors are asked occasionally to sit on panels, for example to decide on issues of employment or pupil discipline, and a governor is usually on any interview panel for prospective employees.
 Governors will also attend a full training day every year.
 Each governor will have a link to a specific subject area, for example there is a Child Protection Governor; other governors are linked to curriculum areas like Maths or English.
 Governors are encouraged to visit the school as often as possible.
 Governors serve four year terms of office but many governors choose to sign on for term after term, our longest serving member has now been with us for over 25 years, she started as a parent governor and wanted to keep working for the benefit of the school long after her children left.